lpil/youid/README.md

 Wikipedia: [https://en.wikipedia.org/wiki/uuid](https://en.wikipedia.org/wiki/uuid)

-Unless you have a specific reason otherwise, you probably either want the random v4 or the time-based v1 or v7 versions.
+Unless you have a specific reason otherwise, you probably want v7.

 Further documentation can be found at <https://hexdocs.pm/youid>.

-Many thanks to Gregggreg for [the original version][original] of this library.
+Many thanks to Greggreg for [the original version][original] of this library.

 [original]: https://gitlab.com/greggreg/gleam_uuid